 Nursing Room (Room 203)

-The Gordon Library is now offering the WPI community a small but private room suitable for nursing mothers.
+The Gordon Library offers the WPI community a small but private room suitable for nursing mothers.
 The room (Room 203) is located on the library's main level (2nd floor/entry level), and is open all hours that the library is open, including evenings and weekends.
-Find out more and reserve the nursing room on the library's Space & Room Reservations page.
+The room offers a small recliner, a refrigerator, and a window with a curtain.
+Find out more and reserve the nursing room.

 Located on the third floor, the Browsery is a comfortable reading and browsing area with rotating featured book collections.
-The inaugural collections include "Visualizing across the Disciplines," made possible by the Frank and Wilma Berth Endowment for Humanities and Arts; and "Innovation, Creativity, and Entrepreneurship," made possible by Henry '54 and Alberta Strage.
+The inaugural collections include: